Edna Purviance Welcome to Paradise

 Lyrics by John Turner and Geoffrey Parsons - 1954

-Recorded by Nat "King" Cole
+Recorded by Nat "King" Cole.
+Link to recording.

 (The lyrics for 'Smile' was never sang in the film 'Modern Times)